Intensive Course in Intraoperative Neurophysiological Monitoring

 With its emphasis on increased knowledge, skills and competence, this program provides participating hospitals an edge in retaining qualified staff.
 Designed with the workplace in mind, GNC courses uphold exceptional care as their standard.

 Current Course Offerings

-From understanding the challenges to identifying the optimal target, the course covers principles of electricity, electronics, neuroelectrophysiology, intraoperative clinical assessment and regional anatomy.
+From understanding the challenges of identifying the optimal target, the course covers principles of electricity, electronics, neuroelectrophysiology, intraoperative clinical assessment, and regional anatomy.
 Cases illustrate the application of practical approaches and principles to DBS targeting.